JanHerca/urantiapedia/output/wikijs/article/Stephen_Zendt/Closed_Circle_or_Open_Book.md

 It is a terrible thing to see real evangelism deteriorate into opinionated argument and condemnation.
 Zealots create strife and belligerence wherever they go, no matter to which religious movement they attempt to obtain converts.
 Tact and tolerance and the ability to listen for the cry in another's soul may win more believers than any show of intellectual skill or forceful debate.
 Dropping pearls of wisdom effectively into common conversation is an art form in itself.
 Going on the second-mile-journey may be the source of a miracle for someone in deep need.

-> A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism—Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. [[UB 195:9.2-4](/en/The_Urantia_Book/195#p9_2)]
+> A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism . . . —Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. [[UB 195:9.2-4](/en/The_Urantia_Book/195#p9_2)]

 Jesus calls us to open up our real potentials, to give of ourselves as we are uniquely able to be useful.
 The welling-up of feelings brought on by personal spiritual transformation brings us to want to aid in a similar transformation of the entire world, one community at a time.